A simple construction of Grassmannian polylogarithms: Symbols, Tate iterated integrals, and variations of mixed Tate motives

-\paragraph{Tate iterated integrals.} Now let $X$ be a complex algebraic variety.
-Recall that $\C(X)$ is the field of rational functions on $X$.
-Our goal is to study iterated integrals of $1$-forms $d\log f_i$ where $f_i$ are rational functions on $X$.
-There is a map
+\paragraph{Symbols and Tate iterated integrals.} Now let $X$ be a complex algebraic variety.
+Our goal is to study iterated integrals of $1$-forms $d\log f_i$ where $f_i\in {\cal O}_X^*$ are invertible regular functions on $X$.
+There is an inclusion